 Beginning OpenGL Game Programming, by Dave Astle and Kevin Hawkins, offers a simpler introduction to programming with the OpenGL application programming interface (API) than many other introductory OpenGL books out there, including their earlier work, OpenGL Game Programming.
-The book is an introductory text that will find a home with programmers who have worked exclusively… Hankering to read the remainder of “Beginning OpenGL Game Programming?”
-Click here!
+The book is an introductory text that will find a home with programmers who have worked exclusively… Click this link to read the rest of “Beginning OpenGL Game Programming.”

 Core Techniques and Algorithms in Game Programming is one of those rare programming books that you really can judge by the cover.
 The author, Daniel Sanchez-Crespo—a regular contributor to Byte (Spain), Gamasutra and Game Developer—did an excellent and thorough job in the 800 pages that he had to work with.
-Throughout the book, even though… Click to continue reading the remainder of “Core Techniques And Algorithms In Game Programming.”
+Throughout the book, even though… Needing to get the rest of “Core Techniques And Algorithms In Game Programming?”
+Click the link!

 It looks like Course Technology, now that it owns the Premier Press brand, have given its editors a double brief of “know thy audience” and “maintain subject focus.”
-I am just reading through the latest Premier Press lineup, and compared to the older books with green & black covers, the new titles really are offering… Click to read the rest of the article
+I am just reading through the latest Premier Press lineup, and compared to the older books with green & black covers, the new titles really are offering… Click to read the rest of “Beginning DirectX 9.”

 Chris Crawford is one of the earliest pioneers of games and game design, and any book with his name on it is required reading for anybody professing to be interested in the subject of game design.
-Chris Crawford on Game Design, published by New Riders, gathers all of Crawford’s experiences through the decades in a… Continue reading the rest of “Chris Crawford on Game Design.”
+Chris Crawford on Game Design, published by New Riders, gathers all of Crawford’s experiences through the decades in a… Click to continue reading the remainder of “Chris Crawford on Game Design.”